-We recommend rubbing down the stove with an organic oil, like olive or sunflower oil, especially before storing for long periods of time.
+We recommend rubbing down the stove with organic rapeseed oil, especially before storing for long periods of time.
 The Frontier Stove flue will need regular cleaning out, as the narrow flue can become clogged with sooty deposits, especially if you are burning chemically treated or damp wood.
 You can use a metal rod or a wire cleaning brush.
 A care kit with everything you’ll need to maintain your stove is available on our website.

 This can happen if you are using the stove at a low temperature where the fire isn’t hot enough to combust the sooty deposits.
-A good hot burn should get rid of any buildup on the stove glass, you can also try cleaning the inside of the glass with glass cleaner, using newspaper to vigorously rub the glass.
+A good hot burn should get rid of any buildup on the stove glass, you can also try cleaning the inside of the glass with glass cleaner or even a little ash from the stove (mixed with a drop of water to form a paste), using newspaper to vigorously rub the glass.

-We don’t recommend that you leave the stove lit unattended for long periods of time, or that you leave it burning overnight.
-If you do decide to leave the stove on tick-over (air supply shut down low for a long slow burn) we recommend using a carbon monoxide detector.
+We don’t recommend that you leave the stove lit unattended, or that you leave it burning overnight.
+It is possible to allow the stove to tick-over (air supply shut down low for a long slow burn) but never leave it unattended and always use a carbon monoxide alarm.